Leapfrog-DevOps/finleap/cloudtrail-dynamodb/Readme.md

 # AWS CloudTrail → DynamoDB Aggregator

-This module provides an AWS Lambda function that **ingests CloudTrail logs from S3** via S3 triggers and writes them into a DynamoDB table.
+This module  **ingests CloudTrail logs from Cloudtrail API**  and writes them into a DynamoDB table.
 The table acts as an **aggregation layer** for downstream analytics.

 ---

-## 📌 Features
+## 📌 Services
-- Triggered automatically when new CloudTrail logs are written to an S3 bucket.
-- Decompresses and parses CloudTrail log files (`.gz` JSON format).
-- Inserts each CloudTrail event into DynamoDB for downstream processing.
-- Supports **KMS-encrypted S3 buckets**.
-- DynamoDB table configured with:
+-  "RunInstances",
+-  "StartInstances",
+-  "StopInstances",
+-  "TerminateInstances",
+-  "AllocateAddress",
+-  "ReleaseAddress",
+-  "CreateImage",
+-  "CreateSnapshot",
+-  "DeleteSnapshot",
+-  "CreateSnapshots",
+-  "CreateInternetGateway",
+-  "DeleteNatGateway",
+-  "CreateFlowLogs",
+-  "CreateFleet",
+-  "RequestSpotFleet",
+-  "RequestSpotInstances",
+-  "CreateNatGateway",
+-  "DeleteNatGateway"
+-  "CreateStoreImageTask",
+-  "DeleteFleets"

+## DynamoDB Keys
   - **Partition key**: `eventId`
   - **Sort key**: `eventTime`

 ---

 ## 🏗️ Architecture
-- **CloudTrail** delivers logs to an S3 bucket.
+- **CloudTrail** API allows logs to be pulled for the past 90 days
-- **S3 Event Notification** triggers the Lambda on new object creation.
-- **Lambda**:
-  - lambda-s3-dynamodb.py
-  - Reads + decompresses CloudTrail logs.
-  - Pushes each record into DynamoDB.
+- **Lambda** reads the logs with one eventAPI at a time in loop with predefined JSON structures for resourceids
 - **DynamoDB** stores events temporarily (can use TTL to auto-expire).

 ---